MicrosoftDocs/learn/learn-pr/advocates/create-nodejs-project-dependencies/includes/5-exercise-dependency.md

 ## Add a testing package using the NPM tool

 You've been given some app code that parses an address from a string.
-So your task should be fairly straight forward and involve just installing the test framework, write a couple of tests and run them.
+So your task should be fairly straightforward and involve installing the test framework, write a couple of tests and run them.

 1. Clone the following `https://github.com/MicrosoftDocs/node-essentials/` by typing the following command: